Certora/Documentation/docs/cvl/ghosts.md

 and [ghost functions](/docs/confluence/anatomy/ghostfunctions) in the old documentation.
 ```

+(persistent-ghosts)=
 Ghosts vs. persistent ghosts
 ----------------------------

-In the most common cases, regular, non-persistent ghosts are the natural choice
+In most cases, non-persistent ghosts are the natural choice for a specification
-for a specification requiring extra tracking of information.
+that requires extra tracking of information.

 We present two examples where persistent ghosts are useful.